ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

 <a name="projectsgetprojectbyid"></a>
 # **ProjectsGetProjectById**
-> CsApiApiResponseProject ProjectsGetProjectById (int? projectId, string xChronosheetsAuth)
+> CSApiResponseProject ProjectsGetProjectById (int? projectId, string xChronosheetsAuth)

 Get project by Id